jundalisay/superb/content/en/research/constitutions/in/part-16.md

 Constitution (Seventy-ninth Amendment) Act, 1999, s.
 2. (w.e.f.
 25-1-2000).
 The words “fifty years” were subs. for the words “forty years” by the Constitution (Sixty-second Amendment) Act, 1989, s.
 2. The words “forty years” were subs. for the original words “thirty years” by the Constitution (Forty-fifth Amendment) Act, 1980, s.
 2.
 5. Ins. by the Constitution (Eighty-second Amendment) Act, 2000, s.
 2 (w.e.f.
-6-9-2000).
+6-9-2000). -->

-139337.
-Special provision with respect to educational grants for the benefit of Anglo-Indian community.—During the first three financial years after the commencement of this Constitution, the same grants, if any, shall be made by the Union and by each State 1 *** for the benefit of the Anglo-Indian community in respect of education as were made in the financial year ending on the thirty-first day of March, 1948.
+337. Special provision with respect to educational grants for the benefit of Anglo-Indian community.—During the first three financial years after the commencement of this Constitution, the same grants, if any, shall be made by the Union and by each State 1 *** for the benefit of the Anglo-Indian community in respect of education as were made in the financial year ending on March 31, 1948.

 During every succeeding period of three years the grants may be less by ten per cent. than those for the immediately preceding period of three years:
 Provided that at the end of ten years from the commencement of this Constitution such grants, to the